Sanctuary of Our Lady of Nazaré: Interior design

 The single nave in the shape of Latin cross is covered with a wooden painted ceiling.
 There is a painting on canvas at the entrance of the nave on the left, illustrating the legend of the appearance of Our Lady of Nazareth to D. Fuas Roupinho.
 The high altar is made of gold-toned altarpiece with marbled and Solomonic columns of the late 17th century.
 There is a small window on the Throne illustrating image of Nursing Madonna with the Child on her lap.
 The figures are crowned by diadems of 18th century, presented to the church by D. João VI.
 The sacred image is wrapped with a green cloak decorated with gold gifted to the Virgin by D.João V. The figures are crowned by diadems of 18th century, presented to the church by D. João VI.
 The sacred image is wrapped with a green cloak decorated with gold gifted by King John V to the Virgin.
 The main chapel is separated from the body of the church with an arcade made from pau-santo and a few pillars decorated with mosaic Italian marble of 19th century.
 The corridors of the Sacristy were covered with blue and white tiles by the Portuguese master António de Oliveira Bernardes in 1714.
 One of the panels illustrates the "Assumption of the Virgin", with symbols of Marian iconography.
 The remaining tiles in the corridors of the Sacristy were decorated by the master Manuel Borges.

-Semicircular steps lead to a Baroque portal under two square bell towers.
-The facade has gallery-like extensions.
-The profusely decorated gilded apse shows the small statue of Nossa Senhora da Nazaré in a lit niche above the main altar, flanked by twisted columns.
-Above the crossing of the single nave with the transept is a cupola and a lantern.
-They are all vaulted by a gilt coffer ceiling.

-Religious festival

-On 8 September of each year a romaria (religious festival) draws many tourists and pilgrims with the processions, bullfights and folk dancing.